Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 >In this diagram we are illustrating the concept of "looping" through the impacted partitions and processing only that data impacted into the persistent tables in the raw layer.
 >
 > -  **Incremental Processing Step 3** is to utilize the impacted partitions to process the data through each of the layers.
-> - Here we are using the order dates stored in the delta_date table to identify the dates that need to be processed into the line_item_hist and line_item tables.
+> - Here we are using the order dates stored in the DW_DELTA_DATE table to identify the dates that need to be processed into the LINE_ITEM_HIST and LINE_ITEM tables.
-> - In the line_item_hist table we are capturing the life cycle of the rows as they change.
+> - In the LINE_ITEM_HIST table we are capturing the life cycle of the rows as they change.
 This is for audit purposes or tracking.
-> - In the line_item table, we are peristing the current state of that line_item row.
+> - In the LINE_ITEM table, we are peristing the current state of that line_item row.

 ### Step 1 - Explain code snippets

 #### LINE_ITEM_HIST_LD.SQL

 1. In Snowsight, *"create worksheet from SQL file"*, select the 200_raw/line_item_hist_ld.sql
-2. After we set the context, there is the statement as below.
-Since we are using [SQL Scripting](https://docs.snowflake.com/en/developer-guide/snowflake-scripting/index.html) this statement is used to create the anonymous block.
+2. After we set the context, there is the *"execute immediate"* statement.
+Since we are using [SQL Scripting](https://docs.snowflake.com/en/developer-guide/snowflake-scripting/index.html) this statement is used to create an anonymous block.
 ``` sql
 execute immediate $$
 ```